KYM GREELEY – Common Occurrences

-In my artistic practice, I use painting and printmaking to investigate how we move through the landscape.
+In her artistic practice Kym Greeley uses painting and printmaking to investigate how we move through the landscape.
 We are inundated by idealized representations of our province, particularly highly branded images deemed to be representative of traditional Newfoundland culture, such as fish, boats and icebergs.
-As a contemporary artist, I feel this representation of the landscape is irreverent to its subject, which motivates me to create new visual stories about the land and how we move from point A to point B.
+As a contemporary artist Greeley feels that this representation of the landscape is irreverent to its subject, which motivates her to create new visual stories about the land and how we move from point A to point B.

 Common Occurrences examines how we view our landscape by placing the audience in the perspective of the tourist.
 We travel through our communities on a journey to find and take in a view from the optimum lookout.
 These lookouts are usually human-made spaces, forcing the traveler/viewer to see the community through a specific composition.
-My work has always played with constrained compositions.
-I use the car windshield as a compositional tool, similar to how we use our screens on tablets or mobile phones as a way to view our virtual world from a fixed and limited perspective.
+Greeley’s work has always played with constrained compositions using the car windshield as a compositional tool, similar to how we use our screens on tablets or mobile phones as a way to view our virtual world from a fixed and limited perspective.

-Work by Kym Greeley has been featured in prominent curated group exhibitions across Canada including the Painting Project , Galerie de L’UQAM, Quebec, 2013, the McMichael Gallery, Kleinberg, Ontario, 2014, The Rooms Provincial Art Gallery, St. John’s 2015, 2016, Stewart Hall Art Gallery, Point Claire Quebec, 2017 and in the 57th edition of the Venice Biennale, 2017.
+Work by Kym Greeley has been featured in prominent curated group exhibitions across Canada including the Painting Project, Galerie de l’UQAM, Quebec, 2013, the McMichael Gallery, Kleinberg, Ontario, 2014, The Rooms Provincial Art Gallery, St. John’s 2015, 2016, Stewart Hall Art Gallery, Point Claire Quebec, 2017 and the 57th edition of the Venice Biennale, 2017.